jonaylor89/trojan/README.md

 # Trojans

-A list of trojan modules for pratice
+A list of trojan modules for practice